kakashidinho/pathman2010/README.md

 - This game is very similar to the classic Pacman.
 Though, the characters are in 3D.
 - Though around that time, I was still a inexperienced student, and my English was not so good.
 Thus, the documents included might not be well written.
 - I used OpenGL (no shader) for rendering and SDL_mixer for sounds & music.
+- A demo video is available on Youtube: http://youtu.be/FC_X0nAuLxY
 2. List of folders
 ----------------------
 - Demo: contains compiled game.
 Open "Demo\bin\PathMan.exe" to run the game.